CMSgov/bluebutton-site-static/_pages/developers.md

 * **Resource ID:** In the Blue Button API, the resource ID is an internal identifier from the source database, the Chronic Conditions Warehouse (CCW).
 The resource ID is a system-level resource, held outside the resource.
 The Resource ID is guaranteed to be unique for a particular resource and will always be limited to one value.

 * **Identifier:** The identifier attribute typically provides business identifiers (or externally recognized identifiers).
 In the Blue Button API, the `Patient.identifier` attribute provides the [Medicare Beneficiary ID (MBI)](https://www.cms.gov/medicare/new-medicare-card){:target="_blank"}.
-The MBI is the number on a enrollee's Medicare card.
+The MBI is the number on an enrollee's Medicare card.

 In FHIR, the identifier attribute is a list element that could supply multiple identifiers.
 Use [discriminators](https://www.hl7.org/fhir/profiling.html#discriminator){:target="_blank"} to distinguish between the entries to pull your desired identifier.